msaf1980/statsd/README.md

 - Supports all StatsD metrics: counter, gauge, timing and set
 - Supports InfluxDB and Datadog tags
 - Fast and GC-friendly: all functions for sending metrics do not allocate
-- Efficient: metrics are buffered by default
+- Efficient: metrics are buffered by default (when buffrend, all send in background flusher goroutine)
 - Simple and clean API
-- 100% test coverage
-- Versioned API using gopkg.in

 ## Documentation